 "The millennial who's busting every stereotype about atheists." -PolicyMic

 Chris Stedman is the the author of Faitheist: How an Atheist Found Common Ground with the Religious, "an intimate and deeply affecting portrait... [that] proves [he is] an activist in the truest sense and one to watch" (Booklist, Starred Review).
-The inaugural Coordinator of Humanist Life for the Yale Humanist Community, Chris is also the Assistant Humanist Chaplain at Harvard University and the Values in Action Coordinator for the Humanist Community at Harvard (where he was previously the inaugural Interfaith and Community Service Fellow).
+The Executive Director and Coordinator of Humanist Life for the Yale Humanist Community, Chris previously served as a Humanist chaplain at Harvard University and as the Values in Action Coordinator for the Humanist Community at Harvard (where he was previously the inaugural Interfaith and Community Service Fellow).
 He is the atheist columnist for Religion News Service, Emeritus Managing Director of State of Formation at the Journal of Inter-Religious Dialogue, and founder of the first blog dedicated to exploring atheist-interfaith engagement, NonProphet Status.

 Chris received an MA in Religion from Meadville Lombard Theological School at the University of Chicago, for which he was awarded the Billings Prize for Most Outstanding Scholastic Achievement.
 A graduate of Augsburg College with a summa cum laude B.A. in Religion, Chris writes for Salon, CNN, msnbc, The Advocate, USA Today, The Rumpus, Huffington Post Gay Voices, Huffington Post Religion, The Washington Post On Faith, Religion Dispatches, Relevant, and more.
 Previously a Content Developer and Adjunct Trainer for Interfaith Youth Core, where he helped shape their ongoing collaboration with the Obama administration, Chris is a queer atheist working to foster positive and productive dialogue and collaborative action between faith communities and the nonreligious.
 He speaks on this topic across the United States and around the world, including at the White House and the Scottish Parliament.